5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - `#-no_compat_check`: For installing/booting macOS Big Sur and newer without having to change the SMBIOS.
 Remove leading `#` to enable the boot-arg.
 Note that installing system updates via the software update will not be possible when using this.

 ### EFI How To
-0. Download the EFI Folder from the `Releases` Section on the right and unpack it
+- Download the EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section on the right and unpack it
-1. Open config.plist and follow the instructions given in the "Preparation" Section
+- Open config.plist and follow the instructions given in the "Preparation" Section
-2. Mount the EFI
+- Mount the EFI
-3. Replace EFI Folder
+- Replace EFI Folder
-4. Restart
+- Restart
-5. **IMPORTANT**: Perform a NVRAM Reset (in Bootpicker, hit Space Bar to reveal Tools)
+- :warning: Perform a NVRAM Reset (in Bootpicker, hit Space Bar to reveal Tools)
-6. Reboot
+- Reboot
-7. Select macOS to boot.
+- Select macOS to boot.
 It's currently configured for running macOS Mojave up to Monterey.
 You can research a suitable/matching SMBIOS for your CPU on everymac.com.

 ### BIOS Settings
 **Latest BIOS Version:** `2.77`